mitranim/ng-decorate/readme.md

 To avoid this, use a single angular module for the entire application, setting it in `defaults` or explicitly passing it to decorators.
-There's nothing to gain by using fake Angular dependendencies that end up sharing the same global namespace.
+There's nothing to gain by using Angular's fake dependencies that end up sharing the same global namespace in the resulting injector.

 ## Alternatives